Patient information: Anal fissure (Beyond the Basics)

 ANAL FISSURE DIAGNOSIS

 A rectal examination (insertion of a gloved finger into the anus) or anoscopy (insertion of a small instrument to view the anal canal) can often be avoided in the initial diagnosis of a fissure.
-These examinations can cause increased pain and are often unnecessary in a clear cut situation.
-They may, however, be necessary.
+These examinations can cause increased pain and are often unnecessary when the diagnosis is obvious.
 Further evaluation may be required if there is concern that another medical condition may have contributed to the development of the fissure.

-Once healing has occurred or if the diagnosis is unclear, a sigmoidoscopy or colonoscopy is usually recommended, especially if there has been rectal bleeding.
+If the diagnosis is unclear, a sigmoidoscopy or colonoscopy is usually recommended, especially if there has been rectal bleeding.
 A colonoscopy is preferred in patients 50 years and older, and can also be used to screen for colorectal cancer.
-In younger patients with no risk factors for colorectal cancer or intestinal diseases, a sigmoidoscopy or regular monitoring may suffice.
+In younger patients with no risk factors for colorectal cancer or intestinal diseases, a sigmoidoscopy may suffice.

 ANAL FISSURE TREATMENT

 The goal of treatment for anal fissures is to relieve the pain and spasm and heal the fissure.
 People who have a new anal fissure may heal on their own without special treatment.
 By contrast, those with a chronic anal fissure usually require additional therapy.

 Initial treatment is medical and aimed at eliminating constipation, softening stools and reducing anal sphincter spasm.
 There are several approaches to reducing anal sphincter spasm, which will be described below.
 These measures are successful in 60 to 90 percent of patients.
 However, some patients may not heal or develop frequent recurrences.
 Such patients may require surgery, which is successful more than 95 percent of the time.